Connor Hallisey: Career

-College and Amateur
+College and amateur

-Hallisey spent all four years of his college career at the University of California, where he was a MAC Hermann Trophy semifinalist after contributing nine goals and 12 assists as a senior in 2014.
+Hallisey spent all four years of his college career at the University of California, where he was a MAC Hermann Trophy semifinalist after contributing nine goals and 21 assists as a senior in 2014.
 He also earned NSCAA Second Team All-American and All-Pac-12 First Team honors.

 Professional

 On January 15, 2015, Hallisey was drafted 10th overall in the 2015 MLS SuperDraft by Sporting Kansas City.
-Hallisey made his professional debut for the club on April 25, 2015 as an injury time substitute during a 4-4 draw with Houston Dynamo.
+Hallisey made his professional debut for the club on April 25, 2015, as an injury time substitute during a 4–4 draw with Houston Dynamo.
+After two seasons with Sporting, Hallisey retired to start his post-playing career in sports investment banking.